mvolkmann/MyUnixEnv/notes/GoNotes.md

     executed in the reverse order from which they are evaluated
   - typically used for resource cleanup such as closing files that must occur regardless of the code path taken in the function
+    - an alternative to try/finally in other languages

 ## Interfaces